legoscia/cabledolphin/README.md

 # cabledolphin
-Capture network traffic from Emacs Lisp programs into PCAP files
+Capture network traffic from Emacs Lisp programs into PCAPNG files

 To install it, type `M-x package-install-file` and select the `cabledolphin.el` file.